Your Complete Guide on How to Travel in China✈️

 Chatty drivers are the perfect way to practice your 口语 (kǒuyǔ, oral Chinese) and 听力 (tīnglì, listening comprehension) as many come from areas outside of the city .

-Taxis are a relative safe form of transport, but they can be known to rip off passengers by going a longer route or refusing to use the meter (打表, dǎbiǎo).
+Taxis are a relatively safe form of transport, but they can be known to rip off passengers by going a longer route or refusing to use the meter (打表, dǎbiǎo).

 If it’s a place you haven’t been to before, make sure that you’re following the route on a map, and always insist on the meter (it’s their job!).

-Thankfully, issues with taxi drivers has gone down as oversight has gotten better.
+Thankfully, issues with taxi drivers have gone down as oversight has gotten better.

 If you ever do have to bargain, Bǎidù or Gāodé Maps can you give you estimated taxi fare.